Diocese of Cleveland: 1900 to 1945

-In 1907, Horstmann faced a second schism with Polish Catholics.
-After removing Reverend Casimir Zakrekac as pastor of St. Vitus Parish in Cleveland, he faced violent protests.
+In 1907, Horstmann faced a second schism, this time with Slovenian Catholics.
+After removing Reverend Kasimir Zakrajsek as pastor of St. Vitus Parish in Cleveland, he faced violent protests.
 After the parish rectory was stoned, the replacement priest was forced to flee.
 Over 100 people were arrested.
-On September 22, 1907, 5,000 Polish protesters marched on Horstmann's residence, demanding Zakrekac's reinstatement and home rule for St. Vitus.
+On September 22, 1907, 5,000 Polish protesters marched on Horstmann's residence, demanding Zakrajsek's reinstatement and home rule for St. Vitus.
 Horstmann died in 1908.

 Pope Pius IX named Reverend John Farrelly of the Diocese of Nashville as bishop of Cleveland in 1909.
 The next year, Pius IX erected the Diocese of Toledo, removing the Toledo area counties from the Diocese of Cleveland.
 During his 12-year-long tenure as bishop, Farrelly improved the parochial school system; organized Catholic Charities; and erected 47 churches and schools, including Cathedral Latin High School in Chardon, Ohio.

 During World War I, Farrelly was appointed by Cleveland Mayor Harry L. Davis to the Cleveland War Commission.
-Farrelly also ordered English to be spoken at all German language churches and schools in the diocese.Farrely served as bishop until his death in 1921.
+Farrelly also ordered English to be spoken at all German-language churches and schools in the diocese.
+Farrelly served as bishop until his death in 1921.